babylonhealth/ios-playbook/TechnicalDocuments/Proposals/TrackScreenEventsAsSideEffects.md

 Posting analytics events should ideally not have any impact on the business logic.
-In an ideal world it would always be possible to collect product analytics data without any impact on the business or user interface logic, reality tends to be messier but the more analytics events we can collect without interfering with the business logic the better it is.
+In an ideal world it would always be possible to collect product analytics data without any impact on the business or user interface logic.
+The reality tends to be messier but the more analytics events we can collect without interfering with the business logic the better it is.

 It might happen that we get requirements to post some extra data in addition to